acdlite/redux-transducers/README.md

 Transducer utilities for Redux.

-- `addTransducerProtocol` lets you dispatch using transducers.
+- `transducerProtocol` lets you dispatch using transducers.
 - `transduce()` lets you create reducers from transducers.

 Conforms to the [transducer protocol](https://github.com/cognitect-labs/transducers-js#the-transducer-protocol) used by [transducers.js](https://github.com/jlongster/transducers.js) and [transducers-js](https://github.com/cognitect-labs/transducers-js), and is tested against those libraries.